BodenmillerGroup/steinbock/docs/cli/tools.md

-# Tools
+# Tools and applications

-Various applications and tools are exposed via *steinbock*'s `tools` command.
+Various tools and applications are exposed via *steinbock*'s `tools` command.

-## Ilastik

-To run Ilastik:

-    steinbock tools ilastik

-Without additional arguments, this will start the graphical user interface of Ilastik.

-## CellProfiler
+## Data

-To run CellProfiler:
+### Data collection

+To collect all object data from all images into a single file:

-    steinbock tools cellprofiler
+    steinbock tools data collect object_intensities object_regionprops

-Without additional arguments, this will start the graphical user interface of CellProfiler.
+This will create a single object data table in CSV format with the first column indicating the source image (see [file types](../specs/file-types.md#object-data)).
+The default destination file is `objects.csv`.
+The arguments to the `collect` command are the directories from where to collect the object data.

 ## Masks

-### Matching
+### Mask matching

 The following command will, for each mask pair, identify overlapping (i.e., *intersecting*) objects: